5 Things People with High Emotional Intelligence Do Not Do When Handling Criticism

 Nobody likes to be criticized.
 We all want to be smart, funny, and clever.
 It hurts to be called out, whether it is for a mistake, a flaw, or a weakness.
 After all, you do your best, you work hard, and you always try to get it right.

 But sometimes we need feedback to improve.
 Everyone makes mistakes or missteps.
 Everyone has things they are not good at, so criticism is inevitable.
 Granted, some people deliver feedback in such a kind way that we are grateful for it, and we resolve to improve right away.
 Other are not so skilled, and then that feedback creates anger and resentment.

 The secret lies in how we manage it.
 You can choose to be reactive and angry, or you decide to manage it in a much more emotionally intelligent way.

 Emotional intelligence means you recognize and acknowledge your emotions, and you know how to manage them.
 Here are five ways people with emotional intelligence do not react when they are criticized.

-2.They Do not Make Excuses – Trying to bluster through criticism will just show that you are thin-skinned or that you are not that interested in doing an excellent job.
+Trying to bluster through criticism will just show that you are thin-skinned or that you are not that interested in doing an excellent job.
 You do not want to be the person everyone has to tip-toe around in case they upset you.
-If you make a mistake, own it.
+If you made a mistake, own it.
 Do not try to talk your way around it or deny it.
 Just face it, apologize for the mistake, fix it, learn from it, and move on.

 People with high emotional intelligence see valid criticism as an opportunity to improve.
 They are confident enough to know that everyone is a work-in-progress, and they are open to growth and getting better, even if that criticism is delivered in an abrupt way.